LeahRoberts/DISCus/README.rst

 1. REFERENCE in fasta format (see below - 'Construction of Reference')
 2. BEDMAP_REFERENCE in bed format. (see below - 'Construction of Reference' and 'Construction of Bedmap_reference')
 3. illumina paired-end read files (fastq) NOT interleaved (see below - Fastq File Format)
-4. Coordinates file (see below - 'Construction of Coordinates File')
+4. Coordinates file (see below - 'Construction of Reference' and 'Construction of Coordinates File')

 Construction of Reference